jtremback/cross-chain-validation/spec/evidence_handling/overview.md

 We first illustrate the light client attack scenario.
 Then, we do the same for the second scenario.

+TODO: modify the document once evidence verification on the parent blockchain is properly discussed.

 ### Light Client Attack Scenario

 ![image](../images/evidence_handling.PNG)